 Canada is largely defined by its size, as the second-largest country in the world, and sparse population, with about 75 percent of Canadians living within 100 miles of the United States of America.
 The Canadian population is also highly concentrated around its cities, outside of southern Ontario.

-Canada is a large country with a land mass of 9,970,610 square kilometers.
+Canada is a large country with a landmass of 9,970,610 square kilometers.
 Being a large country, Canada has a wide range of ecosystems.
 Lakes and rivers cover 7 percent of the country.
 The southern part of Canada is temperate and the northern regions are sub-Arctic and Arctic..
-In northernmost Canada only 12 per cent of the land is suitable for agriculture due to the harsh climate, resulting in most of the population of Canada living within a few hundred kilometres of the southern border.
+In northernmost Canada only 12 percent of the land is suitable for agriculture due to the harsh climate, resulting in most of the population of Canada living within a few hundred kilometers of the southern border.